The Wild Robot

 This Friday, Dreamworks is dropping a children’s book adaptation of The Wild Robot in theaters.

-**NOTE: this post may be updated with audio once we actually have the chance to talk about it.
-Until then, you can read Mark’s review below.
+**NOTE: You can read Mark’s review below, then listen as he and Ryan discuss it in more detail, along with their look at the new Demi Moore/Margaret Qualley body-horror, The Substance.
 Remember, though, you can listen to all our discussions of this and every other movie directly over on ACAST.
 Stay tuned.**

 The Wild Robot - Review